ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 _Props/Attrs_

 -   `key`: string | number | boolean | undefined
--   `label`: string - localized value associated with the given `key`.
+-   `text`: string - localized value associated with the given `key`.
--   `label-hidden`: boolean - When set, the label will not be rendered within a cell.
-When unset, the label will be rendered with a cell.
-This does not affect the rendering of group rows; group rows will always display the label associated with the mapping.
+-   `text-hidden`: boolean - When set, the mapping's text will not be rendered within a cell.
+When unset, the text will be rendered in a cell.
+This does not affect the rendering of group rows; group rows will always display the text associated with the mapping.

-The label will be used in the following places:
+The text will be used in the following places:

 -   In the group row for a mapping
--   If `label-hidden` is set, as the accessible name and `title` of the spinner within a cell
+-   If `text-hidden` is set, as the accessible name and `title` of the spinner within a cell
--   If `label-hidden` is not set, as text rendered next to the spinner within a cell
+-   If `text-hidden` is not set, as text rendered next to the spinner within a cell

 #### Mapping element (text):